-Fall is a beautiful season, but with cool mornings and warm afternoons, equestrians struggle with finding appropriate clothing that adjusts with the weather.
+Fall and spring are beautiful seasons, but with cool mornings and warm afternoons, equestrians struggle with finding appropriate clothing that adjusts with the weather.
 Modern technology has created fabrics that protect rider’s skin from the sun, keep them warm in the morning, and wick away sweat as the afternoon heats up.
 Do these shirts perform as well as advertised?
 I wanted to find out

-Cotton is death fabric and should be avoided during the fall.
+Cotton is death fabric and should be avoided during transition seasons.
 As you warm up and sweat, cotton holds in moisture, giving you a chill.
 In extremely cold temperatures (which are coming right after fall!) this can cause hypothermia.
 The best fall riding shirts are those that wick moisture away from the skin.

 I put five equestrian shirts to the test – Dublin Airflow, Horze Trista, Tuffrider Sport Shirt, Ariat Sunstopper and Kerrits IceFil.
 I wore each of these shirts for a full day, starting in the cool Tucson, Arizona morning all the way through the extreme heat of the afternoon.
 For best comparison, I chose the same style in each brand – a long sleeved polo shirt – and bought them all in a size Medium.
 I am 5’7” and 135 pounds and all these shirts fit true to size.
 Each shirt performed differently, and I have ranked them below.